 Why ‘hot’ topic?

-Bloomberg’s Nearly a Third of Millennials Say They’d Rather Own Bitcoin Than Stocks suggests that the Generation Y holds cryptocurrency in high regards as an investment and would actually choose to buy it rather than invest through equity or debt securities.
+Bloomberg’s Nearly a Third of Millennials Say They’d Rather Own Bitcoin Than Stocks suggests that the Generation Y holds cryptocurrency in high regards as an investment and would actually choose to buy it and in that way be able to get rid of debt which can also be done with help from experts like those at IVA Company UK.

 Certain fund managers and wealth coaches have also started to campaign in looking at it as a separate asset class with the appropriate graded-risk.
 This goes to show that the public sees it as an effective store of value – although has not yet been adopted as a medium of exchange.